 Due to our broad client and industry base, Liberty Advisor Group has a unique view of how and where companies deploy their information assets to achieve their business objectives.
-Coming into 2023, we are seeing real differentiating capabilities go mainstream with our clients and their industries.

 Businesses are expected to produce twice as much data within the next five years, and that data is no longer just from corporate applications.
 The continued explosion of data is now being driven from the field by sensors, mobile devices, social media, etc. This data is essential for understanding behavior, but it’s also crucial for making more intelligent business decisions.
 Innovative companies that treat data as an asset and have a research and development vision are capitalizing on data to unlock insights, drive processes, make better decisions, improve efficiencies, respond faster and uncover opportunities.

-The commoditization of these technologies is the tailwind helping drive mainstream awareness of artificial intelligence, machine learning, and advanced data analytics.
+The commoditization of these technologies is the tailwind helping drive mainstream awareness of artificial intelligence, machine learning (ML), and advanced data analytics.
 What this means for business leaders is that organizations will no longer have to hire a data scientist, integrate, and index data, write AI algorithms, train AI models, and analyze results for bit fit.
 AI is being built into mainstream software, providing tools to drive processes and unlock previously hidden insights.
 In late 2022, AWS, Amazon.com’s cloud business, announced vertical value-added ML/AI applications for supply chain management with many other core functions on a near-term roadmap.

 Advanced analytics don’t work in silos; you must break them down.
 There are two major headwinds for companies to this trend: they don’t treat their data as an asset, and most of their IT spend (>85%) is on maintenance (“RUN”) instead of building new capabilities (“BUILD”).